Probing non-Markovian quantum dynamics with data-driven analysis: Beyond "black-box" machine learning models

 As another example of non-Markovian quantum dynamics, we consider the dynamics of a two-level atom (the system) interacting with a decaying bosonic mode (the environment) via the Jaynes-Cummings (JC) interaction~\cite{jaynes1963comparison, fink2008climbing}.
-Note that in contrast to the previous example, the environment dimension $d_\rE$ is infinite.
+Note that in contrast to the previous example, the effective environment of a spin is a bosonic mode that is infinite-dimensional.
+However, in the previous example we considered a random GKSL generator driving the joint dynamics.
+Its randomness prevents further dimensionality reduction of the effective environment.
+In the given example, the bosonic mode can be truncated since we consider a case when the mode is not highly excited.
+This means that one can build an effective environment of finite dimension.
+The interesting question is whether the proposed algorithm can detect a low-dimensional effective environment from data.
+To address this question, we probe our method on this model and try to identify a low-dimensional effective environment.
+The details of the model are given below.
 The joint dynamics of the atom and the bosonic mode within the JC model is driven by the Lindblad equation that reads

 where $H_{\rm JC}$ is the JC model Hamiltonian, $a$($a^\dagger$) is the bosonic mode annihilation (creation) operator, $\sigma_x, \sigma_y, \sigma_z$ are the Pauli matrices, $g$ is the interaction strength, and $\gamma$ is the bosonic mode dissipation rate.
 Taking the partial trace w.r.t. the bosonic mode, one obtains the density matrix of the atom, $\varrho(t) = {\rm Tr}_\rE(\varrho_\rSE(t))$, that experiences non-Markovian dynamics.
-In order to test our method, as in the previous example, we prepare a number of data sets ${\cal S}_{\rm noisy} = \{{\cal T}^{(i)}_{\rm noisy}\}_{i=1}^L$ and corresponding test trajectories ${\cal T}^{\rm test}_{\rm noisy}$ specified by various amplitudes of noise and parameters of the JC model.
+As in the previous example, for $\gamma=0.05$, $g=2.5$ and various amplitudes of noise $\sigma$ we prepare a number of noisy data sets $\left\{T^{(i)}_N(0)\right\}_{i=1}^L$ and noisy and noiseless versions of test trajectories $T^{\rm test}_N(0)$ for each data set using the model above.
 We simulate the joint atom and mode dynamics driven by Eq.~\eqref{eq:jc_lindblad} at successive time steps of length $\tau = 0.03$, and compute the corresponding trajectories of the system by taking a partial trace over the environment.
 The initial joint atom and mode state is taken in the factorized form